fredy0219/Off-axis-Projection-in-Processing/README.md

 ## Introduction

 This is a off-axis projection practice project.<br>
-Off-axis relate to Depth Screen or Mirror interactive effects.<br>
-Just like see through the screen.<br>
+Off-axis relate to Depth Screen or Mirror interactive effects,just like seeing through the screen.<br>

 You can use many kinds of interactive sensors,for example Kinect, RealSence, Camera, to capture user's eye position.